daattali/beautiful-jekyll/_drafts/chatgpt-powershell.md

 ![create openai api key](/img/2023-01-25-13-37-17.png)

 * Copy the key in the clipboard, you won't be able to display it again.
-If you close without copy9ng, you'll have to create a new one.
+If you close without copying, you'll have to create a new one.

 ![copy api key](/img/2023-01-25-13-38-05.png)